 Paul says that he pleaded with the Lord three times to take it from him.
 Yet Jesus said,

-Later in his ministry, Paul must have learned this because…
+Later in his ministry, Paul must have learned to put this into practice because…

 It is interesting how many teachings we accept without seeking God for understanding and revelation.